csh970605/csh970605.github.io/_posts/2023-04-07-Auto_Encoder.md

 ---

-# What is Auto Encoder?
+# What is Autoencoder?
-Auto encoder is an unsupervised deep learning that is used for:
+An autoencoder is an unsupervised deep learning algorithm used for:

-+ Feature detections.<br>
++ Feature detection.<br>
-When auto encoder encodes datas, the hidden layer represents important features.
-And we can use the features.
+When an autoencoder encodes data, the hidden layer represents important features, which can be used.
-+ Recommendation system.<br>
++ Recommendation systems.<br>
-+ Encoding.<br>
++ Data encoding.<br>

-Auto encoder encodes itself.
-So, auto encoder takes some inputs, put it to the hidden layer, and then gets the outputs with the same number as the inputs.<br>
+An autoencoder encodes data by taking inputs, passing them through the hidden layer, and then producing outputs with the same number of dimensions as the inputs.<br>

-Here is a simple structure of auto encoder:
+Here is a simple structure of an autoencoder:
 <center>
 <img src="https://user-images.githubusercontent.com/28240052/232176425-4140165a-ac3e-4d9c-8357-795a847c33a0.png" width=400>
 </center>
 <br>

-Auto encoder is directed types of neural network unlike [boltzmann machine](https://csh970605.github.io/posts/Boltzmann_Machine/).<br>
+ An autoencoder is a directed type of neural network, unlike the [boltzmann machine](https://csh970605.github.io/posts/Boltzmann_Machine/).<br>
 <br>

-# How does Auto Encoder works?
+# How does an Autoencoder Work?
-Here is a simplified auto encoder:
+Here is a simplified autoencoder:
 <center>
 <img src="https://user-images.githubusercontent.com/28240052/232210406-0781ef41-ce2a-4cd7-9cbb-edf5f99ea38f.png" width=600>
 </center>